mrv1k/bracketless/media/postmortem.md

 1. A few actually:

     + **Full responsibility**.
 My project, I own it.
-I don’t like CSS, well nobody would do that for me, so I just suffered through.
+I don't like CSS, well nobody would do that for me, so I just suffered through.
 Quality is the currency.
     + **Avoidance**.
 Happened to me a couple times.
 I knew what to do, I knew it would be difficult and still I delayed the completion until I had to do it.
 The end result was the same, I found myself doing that task later anyway.
     + **Hard tasks**.
 There was a particularly hard problem that took me 4 back to back iterations and 10 hours to solve, just to arrive at the beginning but with a new perspective.
 Solution worked as expected, but I had to talk someone.
 I had to bitch about the difficulty.

 1. Working alone has its benefits but limitations are plenty.
-There’s a constant pressure that you’re the only one who can do it.
+There's a constant pressure that you're the only one who can do it.
 It is hard but manageable.
 Be ready to do everything.

 > Alone we can do so little; together we can do so much.
 > -- _Helen Keller_